vmous93/NLP_NER/README.md

 Nevertheless, the NER task has several challenges.
 One major difficulty is that named entities can be ambiguous and vary in different contexts.
 For example, the word "Jaguar" can refer to an animal or a company.
 To solve these ambiguities, we need a deep understanding of the context and general knowledge.
 Additionally, named entities can have complex structures like compound names or nested entities, which makes their detection and classification more difficult.
 Another challenge in NER is the lack of labeled training data.
 Annotated datasets are often limited, especially for specialized domains or languages.
 Collecting and labeling large-scale datasets for NER can be time-consuming and expensive.
 This scarcity of labeled data can affect the performance of NER models, especially for less common or emerging entities.

 In this project, I will explore two approaches for the NER problem: the CRF (Conditional Random Fields)  as a machine learning model and using the Transformers as a deep learning model.
 I aim to enhance the performance of these models by addressing the challenges they encounter and finding effective solutions.
-By studying and improving these approaches, I hope to contribute to the advancement of NER technology and its applications in natural language processing.

 ## 2. State of the art